Will Rahul Gandhi, Congress apologise on Pegasus issue: BJP | Politics

 - India

-The BJP claimed on Thursday that the opposition's attack on the government over the Pegasus issue was all part of a ''motivated campaign'' aimed at weakening Prime Minister Narendra Modi.
+The BJP claimed on Thursday that the opposition's attack on the government over the Pegasus issue was all part of a ''motivated campaign'' aimed at weakening and defaming Prime Minister Narendra Modi and the country.

 BJP leader and former Union minister Ravi Shankar Prasad wondered if Rahul Gandhi and the Congress will apologise after the Supreme Court-appointed panels probing the unauthorised use of Pegasus found some kind of malware in five mobile phones out of the 29 examined but could not conclude if it was due to the Israeli spyware.

+He claimed that this has exposed the disinformation campaign of those who had accused the government of using the spyware to snoop on politicians, including of the BJP, and others.

-Opposition parties, so called intellectuals, some NGOs and a section of media ran a sustained campaign against the government, Prasad told a press conference.
+Opposition parties, so-called intellectuals, some NGOs and a section of the media ran a sustained campaign against the government, Prasad told a press conference.

 He also alleged that the Congress has so much animus against Modi and his government that it resorts to falsehood to expand the party but ends up shrinking further after its lies are exposed.